RustFestEU/blog.rustfest.eu/_posts/2020-06-16-announcing-rustfest-2020.md

 This will allow you to see how the recording quality is.

 Pro Tip: If you want to invest in something, start with brighter lights.
-Buying any LED bulb (usually with the E27 fitting) with more than 1000 lumen and a warm colour (~2700 Kelvin) will probably improve quality than a fancy webcam will.
+Buying any LED bulb (usually with the E27 fitting) with more than 1000 lumen and a warm colour (~2700 Kelvin) will probably improve quality more than a fancy webcam will.
 Plus you can use the bulb as a normal light too.

 <!--